 His lifelong passion for sport steered his career to sports medicine and Patrick has commenced work at Epworth Sport and Exercise Medicine as a Registrar with the Australian College of Sport and Exercise Physicians.

 Patrick has extensive sports medicine experience working with several different teams.
-He is currently the Chief Medical Officer with Port Melbourne in the VFL.
-He also works at the Victorian Institute of Sport helping a range of elite athletes manage their injuries as well as their general health concerns.
+He is currently one of the club doctors at Essendon Football Club in the AFL.
+He previously worked as the Chief Medical Officer with the Port Melbourne Football Club in the VFL.
+Patrick also works at the Victorian Institute of Sport helping a range of elite athletes manage their injuries as well as their general health concerns.

 He enjoys assisting patients of all ages, sports and abilities with a goal to promote exercise as a lifelong prescription for good health and a healthy lifestyle.
 He is passionate about treating all musculoskeletal injuries – recreational, elite or work-related.